-There are many that could be listed here also, but here is some information on WCC and KPH: WCC article (In two parts) More on WCC-Chatham Both articles retrieved from the dead via the Internet Archive.
+There are many that could be listed here also, but here is some information on WCC and KPH: WCC article (In two parts) More on WCC-Chatham Both articles retrieved from the dead via the Wayback Machine.

 Maritime Radio Historical Society home of several marine radio station and ship radio restoration projects.

 This PDF list of US maritime coast stations is a mix of CW and radiotelephone sations.
 The date of the list is unknown.